kevinohara80/dmc/README.md

 can determine whether or not it should be a part of the project before you spend a bunch of your free time on building it.
 * **PR Format**: When submitting a PR, please make sure of the following:
   * Include only a single commit.
 You can squash multiple commits with a rebase prior to submitting the PR.
   * Ensure your commit is rebased from the target branch.
   * Reference any issue numbers that the PR resolves
 * **Tests**: Whenever possible, include unit tests with your PR.
 * **Clean Builds**: There is a very simple gulp build included with this project that runs jshint and unit tests.
-You are encouraged to run this before submitting your PR to make sure that all tests pass and that jshint rules are enforced.
+You are encouraged to run this before submitting

+## Roadmap

+* Implementation of `.dmcignore`
+* Execute anonymous
+* Test Execution
+* Lots of other stuff